HPAC/PartialRanker/README.md

 # Partial Ranker

-Partial Ranker is a library that implements methodologies for ranking a given set of objects with a *strict partial order* relation.
-Full documentations can be found here (TODO:Add link).
+Partial Ranker is a library that implements methodologies for ranking a given set of objects that have a *strict partial order* relation.
+The Full documentations can be found [here](https://hpac.github.io/PartialRanker/).

 **Input**: